buildtesters/buildtest/docs/buildspecs/compiler.rst

     $ export BUILDTEST_CONFIGFILE=$BUILDTEST_ROOT/buildtest/settings/e4s_container_config.yml

-Let's confirm the configuration is valid by using `buildtest config validate`.
-Buildtest will read the configuration file pointed by `BUILDTEST_CONFIGFILE` instead of passing this via command line or copying to $HOME/.buildtest/config.yml
+Let's confirm the configuration is valid by using ``buildtest config validate``.
+Buildtest will read the configuration file pointed by ``BUILDTEST_CONFIGFILE`` instead of passing configuration file via command line or copying to **$HOME/.buildtest/config.yml**.

 .. code-block:: console